sudocrystal/scc-compsci/getting-unstuck.md

 3. **Identify the exact spot** and nature of the problem.
 4. **Share what you’ve tried** and what happened.
 5. **Ask targeted questions**: “How can I store data from multiple lines of a file?” rather than “I don’t get it.”

-***
-**Key Reminder:** Tutors and instructors can guide your thinking, but you will do the actual work.
-The clearer you are, the more effective your help session will be.